Bendodroid/RocketFuelManager/README.md

     ~$ python3 Main.py

-Saved recipes are named <your title>.recipe in the Program source directory.
+Saved recipes are stored in the Cookbook.db in the Program source directory.
-When trying to load from the Cookbook, you're asked to enter the name of the recipe you specified when calculating.
+When trying to load from the Cookbook, you're asked to enter the name or date of the recipe you specified when calculating.

 ### Planned changes